talek/obvious-resize/README.md

 noremap <silent> <C-Right> :ObviousResizeRight<CR>
 ```

-Optionally you can paa a count to :ObviousResize to resize the pain by that amount.
+Optionally you can pass a count to :ObviousResize to resize the pane by that amount.

 ```
 noremap <silent> <C-Up> :ObviousResizeUp 5<CR>